 Tompkins Cortland Community College Professor Scott Ochs has been honored by the Criminal Justice Educators Association of New York State (CJEANYS).
 The CJEANYS named Ochs the recipient of the annual Richard B. Lewis Award at the organization’s 2016 conference in Lake Placid.
 The Richard B. Lewis Award recognizes Ochs for his devotion to criminal justice education as well as his tenure of service both to the College and to the CJEANYS.

-TC3 will host an open house on Friday, April 4.
-Come and meet faculty during academic sessions, take a student-guided tour of campus, apply for admissions and financial aid, meet our coaches, walk through our on-campus housing, and explore student life opportunities.
+Take a student-guided tour of campus, meet faculty during academic sessions, apply for admission and financial aid, meet our coaches, walk through our on-campus housing, and explore student life opportunities.

 With over 15 clubs on campus and the organizations, Student Advisory Board and College Entertainment Board, there is something for everyone.

 The CTC is a great place share resources and experiences to enhance teaching and learning.
-Find out about conferences on campus, the Professional Development Mentoring Program and the regular round table discussions.
+Find out about conferences on campus, the Mentors & Partners Program and the regular round table discussions.

 The College is continually building long-term relationships with businesses and the community.
 Explore the possibilities.